sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/index.md

 > We will add more step-by-step instruction in the future

-Depending on how complex and the blast radius of the change, you may consider sample a plan output of a few instances, and use the `mi2 workflow` command to apply across all instances at once.
+Depending on how complex and the blast radius of the change, you may consider sample plan outputs of a few instances, and use the `mi2 workflow` command to apply across all instances at once.
 You can also utilize the `mi2 workflow` command to aggregate the raw plan output of all instances and perform precise check on them to ensure the plan output is exactly what you are looking for.